 // Catalog where all spaces are included for deployment

-"sandbox": [], // NOTE: Notice that the value is an empty array
+"sandbox": [], // NOTE: The value is an empty array

 "catalog_1": [],